Click2code/apache-spark-test/README.md

 Parquet has support for partitioning eg. partioning data (files) by year automatically!

 Data skipping for statistics, column, min, max, etc.

+# ORC format
+The [Optimized Row Columnar (ORC)](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+ORC) file format provides a highly efficient way to store Hive data.
+It was designed to overcome limitations of the other Hive file formats.

+Using ORC files improves performance when Hive is reading, writing, and processing data.

 # Extensions for Apache Spark